oracle-devrel/terraform-oci-rsa-bastion/README.md

 After Terraform provisions the instance, the bootstrapping script pulls the appropriate tar file from object store and runs the playbook.

 ## Usage
-If the bootstrapping variables are not set, Terraform will only provision the resources and not install the wazuh cluster through ansible.
+If the bootstrapping variables are not set, Terraform will only provision the resources and not install the security tools, otp access, wazuh agent.

 ### Bootstrapping Variables
 Define the following variables in order to deploy the Ansible playbooks during bootstrapping.
 The default value of these variables is `UNDEFINED`.